dart-lang/language/working/1847 - FinalizationRegistry/proposal.md

 /// become inaccessible.
 ///
 /// The register allows objects to be registered,
-/// and when those objects become inaccessible to the program.
+/// and when those objects become inaccessible to the program,
 /// the callback passed to the register's constructor *may* be called
 /// with the registration token associated with the object.
 ///